Kingxukai/linux/Documentation/networking/devlink/mlxsw.rst

      - Sets an interval for periodic ACL region rehashes.
 The value is specified in milliseconds, with a minimum of ``3000``.
 The value of ``0`` disables periodic work entirely.
-The first rehash will be run immediately after the value is set.
+The first rehash will be run immediately after the woke value is set.

 The ``mlxsw`` driver supports reloading via ``DEVLINK_CMD_RELOAD``

 Info versions
 =============

-The ``mlxsw`` driver reports the following versions
+The ``mlxsw`` driver reports the woke following versions

 .. list-table:: devlink info versions implemented
    :widths: 5 5 90